creately/siddi/README.md

 { name: 'consumer', allow: [ '*' ] } // Send all events to the consumer
 { name: 'consumer', allow: [ 'user.login.' ]  } // All events matching user.login.* will be sent to the consumer
 { name: 'consumer', deny: [ '*' ] } // No events will be sent to the consumer
-{ name: 'consumer', allow: [ 'user.login.' ], deny: [ 'user.login.failed' ] } // Send all events which match the namespace user.login.* but don't send user.login.failed event.
+{ name: 'consumer', allow: [ 'user.login.' ], deny: [ 'user.login.failed' ] } // Send all events which matches the namespace user.login.* but don't send user.login.failed event.
 ```

-Configuration allows us to configure the consumers what ever the way we want, it up to you to decide.
+Configuration allows us to configure the consumers whatever the way we want, it up to you to decide.